scottbrandonmurphy/openmusictheory.github.io/pitch(Class).md

 title: Pitch (class)
 ---

 Tonality is highly charged system where *scale degrees* are endowed with a magnetic or gravitational pull towards other tones.
 Within the key of C major, B-natural is attracted to the tonic C, other members of the dominant triad are attracted to the tonic triad, and other scale degrees have functions as well. *Spelling* is extremely important within common-practice tonality.
-A-flat—as lowered scale degree 6—leads to G, but G-sharp—as raised scale degree 5—leads to A. Underlying “scale degree” and “spelling” are two important concepts that will influence our study of post-tonal music.
+A-flat — as lowered scale degree 6 — leads to G, but G-sharp — as raised scale degree 5 — leads to A. Underlying “scale degree” and “spelling” are two important concepts that will influence our study of post-tonal music.

 ## Octave Equivalence